History, Facts, and Secrets of Egypt Opera House

 Glorious Beginnings for the Khedivial Opera House

 The first Khedivial Opera House, often referred to as the Royal Opera House, was opened by Khedive Ismail on November 1, 1869, and is where the history of the Egyptian Opera House starts.
-Constructed to commemorate the completion of the Suez Canal, this spectacular building was modeled after European opera houses, most notably Milan's La Scala.
-Situated in the heart of Cairo, the Khedivial Opera House swiftly rose to prominence as a cultural icon, presenting a wealth of notable events such as the 1871 world premiere of Giuseppe Verdi's opera "Aida".
+As one of the best places to visit in Egypt, Constructed to commemorate the completion of the Suez Canal, this spectacular building was modeled after European opera houses, most notably Milan's La Scala.
+Situated in the heart of Cairo, the Khedivial Opera House swiftly rose to prominence as a cultural icon, presenting a wealth of notable events such as the 1871 world premiere of Giuseppe Verdi's opera "Aida", which had a lot of names like Aida Verdi and Aida Opera.

 The Unfortunate 1971 Fire